GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Related Work And Notation

-A directed dynamic causal model is a generalization of ``regular'' causal models: graph $\textbf{G}$ includes distinct nodes for random variables $\textbf{V}$ at both the current timestep $t$, and also each previous timestep in which there is a direct cause of some current variable of $\textbf{V}$.
-We assume that the ``\textit{true}'' underlying causal structure is first-order Markov: the only direct causes of variables at $t$ are those at $t-1$.\footnote{This assumption is relatively weak since we do \emph{not} assume that we measure at this ``true'' causal timescale.} $\textbf{G}$ is thus over $2\textbf{V}$, and the only permissible edges are $V^{t-1}_{i}\rightarrow V^{t}_{j}$, where possibly $i = j$.
-The quantitative component of the dynamic causal model is thus fully specified by the relevant conditional probabilities: $P(\textbf{V}^{t} | \textbf{V}^{t-1})$.
+A directed dynamic causal model is a generalization of ``regular'' causal models~\citep{pearl2000models, Spirtes1993}: graph $\textbf{G}$ includes $n$ distinct nodes for random variables $\textbf{V} =\{V_{1},V_{2},..., V_{n}\}$ at both the current timestep $t$ (\textbf{V$^{t}$}), and also previous timesteps (\textbf{V$^{t-k}$}) for which there is a direct cause of some $V_i^t$.
+We assume that the ``true'' underlying causal structure is first-order Markov: the independence $\textbf{V$^{t}$} \indep \textbf{V$^{t-k}$} \mid \textbf{V$^{t-1}$}$ holds for all $k>1$.\footnote{This assumption is relatively weak, as we do not assume that we measure at this causal timescale.
+The causal timescale could be arbitrarily fast.
+This assumption is a form of causal sufficiency ~\citep{spirtes2000causation}.} $\textbf{G}$ is thus over $2\textbf{V}$, and the only permissible edges are $V^{t-1}_{i}\rightarrow V^{t}_{j}$, where possibly $i = j$.
+The quantitative component of the dynamic causal model is fully specified by parameters for $P(\textbf{V}^{t} | \textbf{V}^{t-1})$.
 We assume that these conditional probabilities are stationary over time, but the marginal $P(\textbf{V}^{t})$ need not be stationary.

-Denote the timepoints of the underlying causal structure as $\{t^{0},t^{1},t^{2},...,t^{k},...\}$.
+We denote the timepoints of the underlying causal structure as $\{t^{0},t^{1},t^{2},...,t^{k},...\}$.
 The data are said to be \textit{undersampled at rate $u$} if measurements occur at $\{t^{0},t^{u},t^{2u},...,t^{ku},...\}$.
-The true causal graph (i.e., undersampled at rate $1$) is \textbf{G$^{1}$} and that same graph undersampled at rate $u$ is \textbf{G$^{u}$}.
-To determine the implied \textbf{G} at other timescales, the graph is first ``unrolled'' by adding instantiations of \textbf{G$^{1}$} at previous and future timesteps, where \textbf{V$^{t-2}$} bear the same causal relationships to \textbf{V$^{t-1}$} that \textbf{V$^{t-1}$} bear to \textbf{V$^{t}$}, and so forth.
-In this unrolled (time-indexed by $t$) graph, all \textbf{V} at intermediate timesteps are not measured; this lack of measurement is equivalent to marginalizing out (the variables in) those timesteps to yield \textbf{G$^{u}$}.
+We denote undersample rate with superscripts: the true causal graph (i.e., undersampled at rate $1$) is \textbf{G$^{1}$}; the same graph undersampled at rate $u$ is \textbf{G$^{u}$}.
+To determine the implied \textbf{G} for $u>1$, the graph is first ``unrolled'' by adding instantiations of \textbf{G$^{1}$} at previous timesteps, where \textbf{V$^{t-2}$} bear the same causal relationships to \textbf{V$^{t-1}$} that \textbf{V$^{t-1}$} bear to \textbf{V$^{t}$}, and so forth.
+In this unrolled (time-indexed by $t$) graph, all \textbf{V} at intermediate timesteps are unmeasured; this lack of measurement is equivalent to marginalizing out (the variables in) those timesteps to yield \textbf{G$^{u}$}.
+The problem of moving from \textbf{G$^{1}$} to \textbf{G$^{u}$} was structurally addressed by \citet{danks2013learning}, and parametrically addressed (for 2-variable systems) by \citet{gong2015discovering}.